antontranelis/ReFi-Barcelona-Prototype/README.md

-# How to deploy your onw instance
+# How to deploy your own instance

 ### Step 1
 Fork this repo